hopperelec/RandomEventsPlugin/README.md

 - A random entity being spawned on you
 - Randomly teleporting to a random block near you
 - A random effect being applied to you
+- A random structure template being spawned on you
 - A random structure being spawned on you
+- A random world feature being spawned on you

 ---